 Animal-Assisted Play Therapy

-In animal-assisted play therapy, the therapist works with one or more animals in treating a client in this special form of play therapy.
-The therapist directs the play to a certain extent, and ensures the animal's and client's safety and health of the animal.
-Interacting with an animal in this type of therapy improves the child's development and mental health.
+In animal-assisted play therapy, the therapist works with one or more animals in treating a client.
+The therapist directs the play to a certain extent and ensures the animal's and client's safety and health.
+Interacting with an animal may bring out expression and emotion in shy children who struggle to verbalize thoughts.

 Art therapy is used for people of all ages as a separate discipline from play therapy.
-However, art can be used as a part of play therapy that allows children to develop new skills and the confidence that goes along with them while expressing their feelings freely.
+However, art can be a part of play therapy that allows children to develop new skills and the confidence that goes along with them while expressing their feelings freely.
 Adults often use art therapy as well, which can effectively treat challenges like grief.

 Filial Play Therapy

-This type of therapy is used for siblings.
-Another thing that makes filial therapy different than many other types is that the therapist teaches the parent to do child-centered play therapy with their children.
+Filial therapy is used for siblings.
+In this modality, the therapist teaches the parent to do child-centered play therapy with their children.

 Older children, teenagers, and adults often benefit from gameplay therapies.
 The therapist may observe or interact with clients as they play a board game, card game, or a sport like billiards or bowling.
-This allows older clients to engage in the activities that they consider to play for them.
+This process may allow older clients to engage in activities they consider play.

-Narrative play is basically storytelling.
-The child may be prompted to tell a story, or the child and the therapist may create a story together.
+Narrative play is similar to storytelling.
+The child or client may be prompted to tell a story, or the child and the therapist may create a story together.
 As the story takes shape, the counselor helps the client deal with complex emotions and thought patterns during the experience.
 The story may showcase subconscious thoughts or patterns the client is unaware of.

-Probably the most common items used for this type of therapy are play therapy toys.
-These can include any of the typical toys children play with, such as dolls, toy cars, blocks, etc. They can also include specialty toys designed specifically as play therapy toys.
+Play therapy often involves playing with toys.
+Toys may include toys children often play with, such as dolls, stuffed animals, toy cars, blocks, or Legos.
+They can also include specialty toys designed specifically for play therapy, such as fidget toys.

-Sand play is a very popular form of therapy, not only for children but also for people of all ages.
-Interacting with the sand has a very calming effect, which makes expression happen much more effortlessly.
-The client may play in a sandbox or simply run their fingers through the sand in a sand tray.
-Sandplay Therapy typically focuses on the symbolism behind the play, while sand tray therapy helps the client process their experiences with others and within themselves.
+Sand play is a popular form of therapy, not only for children but also for people of all ages.
+Interacting with the sand can be calming, allowing expression to happen more effortlessly.
+The client may play in a sandbox or run their fingers through the sand in a sand tray.
+Sand play therapy often focuses on the symbolism behind the play, while sand tray therapy helps the client process their experiences with others and within themselves.
 Jungian therapy is often combined with the sand play modality.

 Does Play Therapy Work?